Welcome to aurel's documentation!

 Aurel is an open source Python package for numerical relativity analysis.
 Designed with ease of use in mind, it will automatically calculate relativistic terms.

-• finite difference schemes for 3D grids,
+Advanced finite difference schemes: Multiple discretization schemes for 3D spatial grids

 Installation